 Los Angeles ranks third in the U.S. in terms of total inventory occupied by coworking companies.
 Most LA coworking companies are concentrated in tech-dense and venture-capital rich Westside submarkets, which command the highest rents.
-Shared workspace operators in LA have also been drawn to Downtown’s urban vibe… Read More
+Shared workspace operators in LA have also been drawn to… Read More

 Over the last five years, foreign buyers have acquired over $9.7 billion of office product in Los Angeles.
 The Westside and Downtown CBD markets have been primary recipients of international capital.
-Higher rents on the… Read More
+Higher… Read More

 Approximately $298 billion worth of commercial real estate loans are scheduled to mature in 2017, up from $263 billion in 2016.